Anser cygnoides domesticus

 Each goose has a prominent knob at the top of its beak.
 This is the basal knob, and it is larger in males than females.
 Males typically stand up straight with their heads held high or at an upward tilt.
 Females are more likely to hold their heads level or at a slight downward tilt.

-Because it is a lightweight goat, it’s not primarily used for meat.
+Because it is a lightweight goose, it’s not primarily used for meat.
 The average male weighs about 11 pounds, and the average female weighs about 9 pounds.

-There are two strains of Chinese goose.
-The strain of this goose that primarily lives in the U.K. is a stocky goose that is used for egg production and as an ornamental bird.
+There are two strains of domesticated Chinese goose.
+The strain that primarily lives in the U.K. is a stocky goose that is used for egg production and as an ornamental bird.
 In the United States, the most common strain is a slender bird that most people use as pets or ornamental birds.

 Chinese geese are intelligent and curious, but they are naturally suspicious of people.
 Those who are raised without human contact will become aggressive when approached.